blond-admin/BLonD/README.md

    show how to use the principal features of the code; for additional examples have a look at the code developers' personal folders present in the corresponding git branches;
-2) the __doc folder contains the documentation; to look at it go to build, html and open the index file; note that you need Latex and dvipng (if not present in the Latex distribution) to be able to see displayed all the math formulas;
+2) the __doc folder contains the source files for the documentation; to have an output for example in html format, type make html into the console from the folder itself, then go to build, html and open the index file;
+   note that you need Latex and dvipng (if not present in the Latex distribution) to be able to see displayed all the math formulas;
 3) the various packages which constitute the code;
 4) a setup file needed to compile the cython files present in the cython_functions package; this file should be run before launching any